ethereum-optimism/pm/src/sdlc.md

 For more information about the design review process, see [this doc](https://docs.google.com/document/d/1AvPZMUK5aQjdpw8xAFLkQ7d5sYTgaajkG1IEqgXRcu0/edit?tab=t.0).

-## Step 1.5: Write Specs
+### Write Specs

 Changes that modify smart contracts, consensus, or could otherwise be incorporated into alternative client implementations need to be specified in the [`specs`](https://github.com/ethereum-optimism/specs) repo before being rolled out.
 This is often done in parallel with writing the implementation, since we often find ways to improve the spec while writing the code.

 Write your spec by creating a PR against the specs repo and requesting review from one of the specs reviewers identified during the design review. **Loop in the same set of leads as you would for the design doc to review the spec.** They can assign reviewers based on who has the most knowledge of the area of the spec being modified.

-## Step 2: Determine Governance Impact
+### Determine Governance Impact

-Once you’ve developed a design for your change, you’ll need to determine if the change requires governance.
+As you develop a design for your change, you’ll need to determine if the change requires governance.
 Changes that affect consensus, touch smart contracts on L1, modify predeploys, or impact transaction ordering will generally require governance approval.
 If you’re unsure, consult @Ben Jones.

 **If YES (Governance Needed):**